photoprism/photoprism-docs/docs/contribute.md

 ### Code Contribution Guidelines

 Because we want to create the best possible product for our users and the best contribution experience for our developers, we have a set of guidelines which ensure that all contributions are acceptable.
 The guidelines are not intended as a filter or barrier to participation.
-If you are unfamiliar with the contribution process, the PhotoPrism team will help you and teach you how to bring your contribution in accordance with the guidelines.
+If you are unfamiliar with the contribution process, we will help you and teach you how to bring your contribution in accordance with the guidelines.

 To make the contribution process as seamless as possible, we ask for the following: